 CLP requirements for candles and diffusers

 So let's return to candles, diffusers and wax melt products.
-These types of products contain much higher percentages of essential oils and fragrance ingredients, so they are far more likely to cause skin irritations etc. So the CLP legislation was introduced to protect the consumer, since previously there was no requirement to list the individual allergens on the packaging.
+We have these made on our behalf and discovered that these types of products contain much higher percentages of essential oils and fragrance ingredients than the cosmetics we manufacture.
+This means they are far more likely to cause skin irritations etc. So the CLP legislation was introduced to protect the consumer, since previously there was no requirement to list the individual allergens on the packaging.
 So now, whenever a new candle or diffuser is formulated, the manufacturer has to ensure the ingredients are within certain limits and to ensure the packaging correctly shows the relevant pictograms and prescribed warning statements.
 So you should find this information on all home fragrancing products above a certain weight, either as a label directly applied to the container or on the box.
 We'd be worried about buying any fragranced product that didn't show any pictograms or warning statements, since it suggests that the manufacturer may not be correctly implementing the CLP legislation.
 Anything with a fragrance will usually have some hazard statements on the packaging, and some will have more than one.
 Usually essential oil containing products have more hazards than those containing fragrance oils and this is because essential oils, though natural, are so powerful.
 Candles will have fewer hazard symbols than reed diffusers because by weight they contain a lower percentage of fragrance.
 The only time that a candle or diffuser label won't have any hazards is when the product is unscented.

-So we hope this offers some reassurances - our candles, diffusers and wax melts are made to high standards and fully comply with CLP.
-We chose them because they are so natural when compared to similar commercial products, but even though they have high percentages of naturally derived ingredients they need to be used responsibly.
-They contain high percentages of fragrance materials (this is why they work so well :) ), so the warnings have to be on the packaging since they could cause skin irritation if you have very sensitive skin.
-But to put this into context, we knocked over an entire bottle of Inspire reed diffuser oil at one of our Christmas events which resulted in me having some of the oil on my hands for several hours without any ill effects!
-On that occasion I removed as much as I could with a wet wipe, but we'd recommend that you immediatley wash your hands if you handle the product directly.
+So we hope this offers some reassurances - our candles, diffusers and wax melts are manufactured on our behalf to high standards and fully comply with CLP.
+We chose them because they are more natural than similar commercial products.
+Some reed diffusers are made with an alcohol derived base (from the perfumery industry) which makes them evaporate quickly, but they're highly flammable and some have a noticeable synthetic smell.
+Our reed diffuser base oil is derived from botanical sources and has been developed to be as natural as possible whilst working with natural rattan reeds (completely natural oils do not work since they clog the rattan reeds).
+Since reed diffusers contain high percentages of fragrance materials, warnings have to be placed on the packaging since they could cause skin irritation if you have very sensitive skin.
+But to put this into context, we knocked over an entire bottle of Inspire reed diffuser oil at one of our Christmas events which resulted in me having some of the reed base on my hands for several hours and I suffered no ill effects.
+On that occasion I had nowhere to wash my hands so I removed as much as I could with a wet wipe.
+We'd recommend that you immediately wash your hands if you handle the product directly.
 Remember to mop up any spills, since the ingredients can damage polished or natural surfaces if they're left to sit on them for a long time.